A wire form manufacturer is planning to expand in Suffolk County.

 Cove Long Island works with at least 24 vendors that are located on Long Island, records show.

-“Companies like Cove Long Island create outsized economic growth, as manufacturers utilize scores of local companies to support their operations,” Kelly Morris, deputy executive director of the Suffolk IDA, said in a statement.
+“Companies like Cove Long Island create outsized economic growth, as manufacturers utilize scores of local companies to support their operations,” Kelly Murphy, deputy executive director of the Suffolk IDA, said in a statement.